PurdueLunabotics/purdue_lunabotics/python_node.md

     - The idea behind this is that if nothing changes in your callbacks, the node doesn't need to be processing anything
   - Another option is to have a main loop that pauses occasionally to get callbacks.
   - Either option works, it is mostly a matter of preference and code complexity.
+- The goal and odom are 3D points, you only need to worry about a single dimension.
+  - You need to figure out which dimension is forwards/backwards

 #### Main Loop Only
 - This is only applicable if you chose to have a main loop.